Javi-Prieto/robot_game/readme.md

 # How to Play?
 For playing you have to install python 3.12 and run this commands, you have to be on the project base directory:
 ```
-pip install requirements.txt
+pip install -r requirements.txt
-python run ./robots/__init__.py
+python ./robots/main.py
 ```
 ## Game Modes
 ### OnePlayer
 You can play alone being Deadpool recollecting his weapons and using bombs and water potions to avoid difficulties.
+To move use the arrows on the keyboard

 ### Multiplayer
 You can play with your friend both on the same PC competing for recover Deadpool weapons faster or not dying trying it.

+Player 1 moves with the arrows and Player 2 moves with "wasd"

 # Objects
 ## WaterPotion